 Dr. William Benjamin Duck was born on the 4th of September, 1857, in Morpeth.
-His parents were Isaac Duck and the former Grace Webb.
-He had 2 younger sisters; Eliza and Grace.
-He also had 2 younger brothers, who died very young.
-His father was a blacksmith.
+He was the eldest of 5 children born to Isaac Duck and the former Grace Webb.
+His parents were both born in Wiltshire, England and his father was a blacksmith.
+His siblings were; Elijah Jacob Duck, Grace Hannah Amelia Duck, Albert Herbert Duck (died at the age of 12 days old of convulsions) and Annie Maud Mary Duck.
 Dr. Duck was educated at Morpeth Public School, Dundas Collegiate Institute and the Toronto Normal School.

-Dr. Duck attended Trinity Medical College and graduated with his M.B. in 1879 from The University of Toronto Faculty of Medicine.
+Dr. Duck attended Trinity Medical College and graduated M.B. with honors in 1879 from The University of Toronto Faculty of Medicine.
 Dr. Duck received the highest percentage of marks in his final exams.

-Dr. Duck returned to Morpeth, following his graduation and set up his medical practice.
+Following his graduation, Dr. Duck returned to Morpeth and set up his medical practice.
 He advertised in the 1880 Kent County Directory.